andyfry01/andyfry.co/_posts/2021-08-27-multi-step-pt-3.md

 ## Accessibility

-The [Animations](#Animations) section addresses the instantaneous SPA page-loading problem from a *visual* perspective.
-However, millions of web users are *visually impaired*, or otherwise need or want to use a [screen reader](https://en.wikipedia.org/wiki/Screen_reader) or other [assistive tools](https://www.w3.org/WAI/people-use-web/tools-techniques/) to browse the web.
+Millions of web users are *visually impaired*, or otherwise need or want to use a [screen reader](https://en.wikipedia.org/wiki/Screen_reader) or other [assistive tools](https://www.w3.org/WAI/people-use-web/tools-techniques/) to browse the web.
+One of the web's many great achievements is that when a website is built with proper HTML, it's fully accessible!
+All of the standardized semantic tags we have at our disposal – [headings](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements), [paragraphs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/p), [anchors](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a), [sections](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section), etc. – form a wonderful, standardized interface which enables assistive software to parse documents easily.
+This, in turn, makes it much easier for users of assistive devices to navigate pages when the usual visual experience is out of reach.

+However, React-driven multistep forms can often impair the accessibility of a page.
+Because these forms are primarily JavaScript-driven instead of HTML-driven, many of the "signals" that assistive technology relies on to detect changes and updates to a page go missing.

+At best, these accessibility problems can be a small annoyance; at worst, they can completely block visitors from using your website at all, which is not only a grievous and unneccessary disenfranchisement of a whole class of internet users, it's bad for business too!

+Fortunately, it's not too hard to add those signals back in.
+So let's dive in and learn what kind of problems can be introduced by React multistep forms and ways to minimize them.

 ### Missing signals